 The FreeStyle Libre 3 is the latest CGM system from Abbott, designed to provide continuous glucose readings every minute with no need for fingersticks.
 The smallest and thinnest sensor in the FreeStyle Libre family, it offers real-time glucose data that can be viewed on a smartphone app, helping users make informed decisions about their diabetes management.

-The FreeStyle Libre 3 system consists of two main components:
+The FreeStyle Libre 3 Plus system consists of two main components:

 1. A Small Wearable Sensor – Applied to the upper arm, it continuously measures glucose levels in the interstitial fluid.